ffes/nppfilesettings/ReadMe.md

   first.
 To fix this these two plugins need to become aware of each other most likely with the message `NPPM_MSGTOPLUGIN`.
 EditorConfig should be applied first (global) and the modeline after that (local).

-* Every time a file is activated (like when switching tabs), the plug-in will do its thing, not just when the file is opened.
-When a file is saved the plug-in is not actived (yet).

-* The modeline parser is very basic.
-The fact that this plug-in recognizes something doesn't mean it is valid for `vim`.
-So when you add a modeline be sure to check its syntax with the real thing.

 History